SeanHollen/Foobar-Challenge/README.md

-Foobar Challenge is Google's secret coding challenge.
-They at one point used it for recruiting, but I don't know if that's still true.
-Who knows, I might have a recruiter hit me up later about this.
-But it's been a few months since I finished it, and Google's going through a hiring feeze.

 I got the foobar link by searching circa 2017.
 I didn't actually start the challenge until 2022.

 The time constraints were different than older versions.
 I get a full week for each problem in levels 1-3, which is different than previous versions.